 forget your lutefisk.

-left: A lot of small towns in the Midwest have quaint,
+Above left: Many small towns in the Midwest have quaint,

 humorous celebrations, like Buttered Corn Day in Sleepy Eye, Minnesota.
 But it's August 16-19, so shouldn't it be Buttered Corn

 Above center: Stan McCone recently built several sod houses on his farm